ShikangJin/cmpe202/lab4/README.md

 CRC Card (I attached CRC Card image in the folder) :

 Class: Guest <br />
-Responsibilities:
+Responsibilities:  <br />
-	1. Gets name, phone number, and group size of guest
+	1. Gets name, phone number, and group size of guest  <br />
-	2. Receives the notification from Restaurant, and see if there is an available table
+	2. Receives the notification from Restaurant, and see if there is an available table   <br />
-	3. Sends message to guest and asks Restaurant to add guest into waitingCallBack list
+	3. Sends message to guest and asks Restaurant to add guest into waitingCallBack list  <br />
 	4. Receives callback and tells Restaurant result <br />
 Collaborators: Restaurant

 Class: Restaurant <br />
-Responsibilities:
+Responsibilities:  <br />
-	1. Maintains a guest list
+	1. Maintains a guest list  <br />
-	2. Maintains an available table list and a using table list
+	2. Maintains an available table list and a using table list   <br />
-	3. Searches and provides available table id according to guest group size
+	3. Searches and provides available table id according to guest group size <br />
-	4. Notifies all guests when a table is released
+	4. Notifies all guests when a table is released  <br />
-	5. Puts guests into a waitingCallBack list after sending them message, meanwhile saves tables for them
+	5. Puts guests into a waitingCallBack list after sending them message, meanwhile saves tables for them  <br />
 	6. Updates table status according to guests’ callback message <br />
 Collaborators: Guest

 Class: Test <br />
-Responsibilities:
+Responsibilities:   <br />
-	1. Creates Restaurant object
+	1. Creates Restaurant object  <br />
-	2. Creates Guest object
+	2. Creates Guest object  <br />
 	3. Creates a test case for testing <br />
 COllaborators: Guest, Restaurant